HishamM1/chat-room/README.md

 ## Running the Project
-    - Make sure server is running.
+    - Make sure the server is running.
     - Run the client.
     - If you want to run the admin GUI, run the Main file in the server project.